 I'm being hounded by creditors because I am behind on my bills.
 Can they garnish my disability check?

-No, generally, a bill collector cannot garnish your Social Security disability benefits -- neither SSDI (disabiliy insurance) or SSI (Supplemental Security Income).
+No, generally, a bill collector cannot garnish your Social Security disability benefits -- neither SSDI (disability insurance) or SSI (Supplemental Security Income).
 Your disability income is exempt from creditors, subject to a few exceptions.